naugtur/brikwars-zombie/index.md

 ## The abandoned mansion

-> Remember that rich guy's house outside our town?
+> Remember that rich guy's house?
 Maybe the place is empty now?
 After all, the owner isn't a psycho killer, right?

 - Enter the house
 - Explore the Garage / Sadist Studio
 - Find the hostage and take them to the escape car
+- Variant: (optional objective) Collect 2 tools from the Garage to fix the escape car

 Plot twist: Before you start the game, toss a coin and (without looking!) set it aside or cover with something.
 When the rescued hostage is armed or finds a weapon while being escorted, reveal the coin. `Heads`: he is the owner of the mansion and he attacks!

 The Psycho Killer has the same stats as characters and always attacks the nearest character; never retreats, fights to his psycho death.

-Variant: (additional objective) Collect 2 tools from the Garage to fix the escape car

 ## Jailbreak